rpav/spell-and-dagger/README.md

 ## Building

-This requires the *absolute latest* of the following:
+This requires the following:

 * cl-autowrap        (https://github.com/rpav/cl-autowrap)
 * GameKernel         (https://github.com/rpav/GameKernel)
 * cl-gamekernel      (https://github.com/rpav/cl-gamekernel)

+For `GameKernel` and `cl-gamekernel`, use the **tag `lgj-2016-q2`** of each to build Spell & Dagger since quite a bit of development has taken place on GameKernel since this entry.

 Everything else can be quickloaded.